 This feature allows you to send an individual Call Alert Page if there is no answer from the target radio.
-See Sending a Call Alert Page on page 79 for more information.
+See Sending a Call Alert Page on page 107 for more information.

-- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Enhanced Private Call button to dial the preprogrammed ID (number) and initiate the Private Call.
-Proceed to step 5. - To access this feature via the menu, proceed to the next step. - 3 To select the required ID, perform one of the following actions:
+- 1 Perform one of the following actions: - To access this feature via a preprogrammed button, press the preprogrammed Quick Access (One-Touch) Enhanced Private Call button to

+- dial the preprogrammed ID (number) and initiate the Private Call.
+Proceed to step 5. - To access this feature via the menu, proceed to the next step. - 2 <or> ✓ or > to Call, and press the Menu Select button directly below Call.

-- Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed. - ✓ or ✓ to the required ID. - 4 Press the PTT button to initiate the Private Call.
-The display shows Calling... <Number>. - 5 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth.
+- 3 To select the required ID, perform one of the following actions: - Press the Menu Select button directly below Cnts to scroll through and select the required ID. - Press the Menu Select button directly below LNum to go to the last number dialed. - ✓ or ✓ to the required ID. - Use the keypad to enter the required ID. - 4 Press the PTT button to initiate the Private Call.
+The display shows Calling... <Number>.

+5 Hold the radio vertically 1 to 2 inches (2.5 to 5.0 cm) from your mouth.

 When you are connected, the display shows the ID of the target radio.